Economics: Starter Collection of Online Video Repositories

 Accumulation in Learn Liberty is strategic and infrastructure-intensive.
 New videos are produced in response to emerging policy debates, cultural moments, and ideological opportunities, extending a coherent economic worldview rather than completing a bounded instructional curriculum.
 Monitoring is essential because releases are coordinated and episodic, often aligned with broader advocacy initiatives.

-Within the ECO 10, Learn Liberty exemplifies economics as a scaled ideological instruction, in which professional media production and philanthropic funding enable sustained, high-volume content creation aimed at shaping public understanding of economic life.
+Within the ECO 10, Learn Liberty illustrates how economics video repositories can operate as scaled ideological instruction, with professional media production and philanthropic funding enabling sustained, high-volume content creation aimed at shaping public understanding of economic life.

 Money & Macro is an actively publishing economics video repository created by economist Joeri Schasfoort, focused on macroeconomic theory, global economic dynamics, and public economic narratives.
 Videos frequently connect abstract macroeconomic concepts to concrete international developments, policy choices, and structural trends, making the repository especially relevant for courses addressing globalization and economic change.